You’ve got questions. We’ve got answers.

 What’s this shindig all about?

 The Kraus-Anderson Bike Duluth Festival is a high-energy, family-oriented biking event in Duluth, Minnesota.
-Events include enduro, downhill and XC races, an casual road bike tour, product demos, and an evening celebration with family-fun bike events, offbeat competitions (think a klunker bike toss), an awards ceremony, a beer tent, food, music, and live and silent auctions.
-Proceeds benefit COGGS and the Duluth Area Family YMCA.
+Events include enduro, downhill, XC races, a casual adventure ride, product demos, and an evening celebration with family-fun bike events, off-beat competitions (think a klunker bike toss), an awards ceremony, a beer tent, food, music, and silent auctions.
+New this year we have added an Adventure Ride for those of you who might be interested in biking but want something tame with a little site seeing.
+This is the ride for you!
+Proceeds benefit COGGS and the Gary New Duluth Development Alliance (GNDDA).

 Why was the event started?